Houli railway station

-Houli (后里車站 (Hòulǐ Chēzhàn)) is a railway station on the Taiwan Railways Administration Taichung line located in Houli District, Taichung, Taiwan.
-It is the teminus of most of local trains originating from Chaozhou railway station.
-It has two platforms used by trains and another unused platform rarely used by railway maintenance vehicles and trains.
-This station directly connected to the Houli science park which is a part of Central Taiwan Science Park.
+Houli (后里車站 (Hòulǐ Chēzhàn)) is a railway station on the Taiwan Railway Taichung line located in Houli District, Taichung, Taiwan.
+It is the teminus of most local trains originating from Chaozhou railway station.
+It has two platforms used by trains, and another platform, rarely used by railway maintenance vehicles and trains.
+This station is directly connected to the Houli science park, which is a part of Central Taiwan Science Park.

 History

-The train station was opened on 15 May 1905.
-On 4 January 2018, a truck-mounted crane collapsed on overhead power line at the station causing blackout and disrupting electricity supply and train services.
+The station was opened on 15 May 1905.

+On 4 January 2018, a truck-mounted crane collapsed on an overhead power line at the station, causing a blackout and disrupting electricity supply and train services.